 Primary residence Edmonton, Alberta, Canada

-Director since 2008

-Age 76

-Independent

 Mr. Normand retired in 2015 as Chair of the Workers Compensation Board of Alberta, the agency which administers workplace insurance for the workers and employers of the Province of Alberta.
 In 2008, he retired from the position of President and Chief Executive Officer of Alberta Treasury Branches (ATB).
 Prior to joining ATB as Executive Vice-President Sales in 1996, he was employed by the Bank of Montreal for 26 years and held line and credit executive positions in Quebec, Ontario and Alberta.